rupalirajput2597/beer_barrel_app/README.md

 4. In order to know the user about login, logout action and error, have used SnackBar to show messages.
 5. stored logged in user information in local storage using flutter_secure_storage.
 6. I have made an assumption as whenever profileUrl is will fail to fetch the image, I am showing custom Widget containing Username's 1st letter
-7. ".secret_key.dart" file is required for linkedin signin, I know it is secret I should not add it to git but for simplicity I have added it to git(lib/core/.secret_key.dart) please do not modify it
+7. ".secret_key.dart" file is required for linkedin sign-in, I know it is secret I should not add it to git but for simplicity I have added it to git(lib/core/.secret_key.dart) please do not modify it
 8. I developed code on windows machine, so code will surely work on android(for IOS I couldn't test it as I don't have mac and iphone),

 ## Project Structure